Back to Home Page

 There is a control demonstrated on the right that allows adjustment of the two critical positions, the "EXT" Extension or the leg straightened out to some degree.
 You will notice the current setting is 0 degrees.
 This would have the leg in a straight horizontal position that is really distorted to a large degree by the fact that your rump is on the bed or couch and this soft surface does have a bearing on how accurate the setting is.
 The setting on the right the "FLEX" Flexion determines how much of a bend you apply to the knee.
 We are told that the therapists shoot for something in the neighborhood of 110 to a 120 degrees flex and 0 degrees extension, but again you cannot rely on the settings of a CPM to give you an accurate reading.
 A Doctor or knowledgeable assistant has an angular measuring device that tells you the true reading.
 It is a good device, but our advice is to try and find someone in the hospital immediately after surgery when they put you in it that knows what settings should be used, when they should change, because no one said anything and we were again like the deer in the headlights.
 My guess is initially they should start you on about 80 degrees flex and 10 degrees extension and see how soon you should progress with some guidance from a professional.
 We are not sure about this, so get some advice.

 Our surgeon although giving us a script for a CPM to be used at home for the first knee has since soured on using these machines just a few days after their use in the hospital.
 He claims that patients take up valuable time with this "passive" device and do not do the necessary strengthening of the muscles the quads in particular naturally.
-We agree with this thinking although the best scenario would be to have a machine available for a week or so at home and use it for a warm up, preceding therapy sessions.
+We agree with this thinking although the best scenario would be to have a machine available for a few days or so at home and use it for a warm up, preceding therapy sessions.
 I tried to sell this to the surgeon but he wouldn't buy it, because he believes that the patient would rely on the machine too much and actually substitute it for doing the real beneficial therapy.
 If you are given a script for a CPM for your home, don't be caught in the trap.
+Use it for a few days and have the company pick it up.

 The Great Escape